- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 - Re-connect it and check if the moved file is corrupted/damaged.

-In the case in which the PS4 extended storage is broken message keeps appearing, then the only way to resolve the issue is to replace the storage device with a new one.
+In a case where the PS4 extended storage is broken and not repairing despite several attempts, a message keeps appearing.
+The only way to resolve the issue is to replace the storage device with a new one.

 5. Initialize the external storage drive